-The Appendix to Chief Justice Roberts's 2019 Year-End Report on the Federal Judiciary noted the number of filings for the year ending September 30, 2019 was 6,442, up 2% from the October 2017 Term.
-The total was still fewer than the 6,475 filings in the October 2015 Term.
-The increase in filings was solely fueled by in forma pauperis filings, which rose 5% to 4,847.
-The number of paid filings decreased 7%, from 1,720 to 1,595.
-This band in paid filings was quite similar to previous years.
-The Court heard arguments in 73 cases, four more than the previous year, and disposed of 69 in 66 signed opinions.
-Two cases were decided by per curiam opinion, a significant decrease in three years.
+The Appendix to Chief Justice Roberts's 2020 Year-End Report on the Federal Judiciary noted the number of filings for the year ending September 30, 2020, was down significantly, to 5,411 filings, a drop of 1,031 filings from the October 2018 Term.
+That represented a decline of 16%.
+The total number of cases filed in the Court's paid docket declined 7%, to 1,481.
+This was the second year in a row that paid filings decreased 7%.
+The Court heard arguments in 73 cases in October Term 2019, the same as the previous year, and disposed of 69 (again, the same) in 53 signed opinions.
+Four cases were decided by per curiam opinion.